anngroong/podcasts/content/guest/hsassounian.md

 #guest_group = ""
 +++

-Harut Sassounian has published The California Courier newspaper since 1983.
-He is also the President of the Armenia Artsakh Fund, a non-profit organization which has delivered to Armenia and Artsakh $947 million of humanitarian assistance since 1989.
-He is currently engaged in forming the Diaspora Armenian Parliament through local elections.
+Harut Sassounian, who is the Chairman of the board of trustees of HyelD.
+He’s also the publisher of The California Courier newspaper, and the president of the Armenia Artsakh Fund, a non-profit organization which has delivered over $947 million of humanitarian assistance to Armenia and Artsakh since 1989.